-played one-on-one with child five or more times per week.
+played one-on-one with child five or

-told stories or sang songs five or more times per week.
+told stories or sang songs five or more

-49% read together at home five or more times per week.
+read together at home five or more times per week.

-Similarly, families were less likely to report that their child adjusts well to change (47%), calms themselves when upset (33%), or stays calm and in control when faced with a challenge (30%).
-On the other hand, most children have opportunities for fun at least once a day (80%) and have at least two non-parent adults who take a genuine interest in them (73%).
+Similarly, families were less likely to report that their child Adjusts well to change (47%), Calms themself when upset (33%), or Stays calm and in control when faced with a challenge (30%).
+On the other hand, most children have Opportunities for fun at least once every day (80%) and Have at least two non-parent adults who take a genuine interest in them (73%).